 Few places feel cozier on a crisp fall day than Fogo Island Inn.
 Wrap yourself in a colorful handmade quilt and snuggle up next to one of the lodge’s six wood-burning fireplaces with a warm beverage in hand.
 Outside, festive beach bonfires blaze, caribou have begun to graze, and the inn’s rooftop hot tubs bubble—invitations to embrace the escalating chill of the season and its long, starry nights.

-When the snow falls on Fogo, it’s time to strap on cross-country skis to track caribou across rolling hills or lace up a pair of skates for a game of pick-up ice hockey.
+When the snow falls on Fogo, it’s time to strap on snow shoes to track caribou across rolling hills or lace up a pair of skates for a game of pick-up ice hockey.
 Those hoping to hibernate can retreat to the lodge library or cinema, enjoy live music at the bar, or indulge in gourmet Newfoundland fare while taking in four-story views of the wild North Atlantic from the inn’s glass-walled dining room.